 A prolapse is where the pelvic organs move down and push against the walls of the vagina.
 Performing exercises now to protect your pelvic floor you can reduce the possibility of this occurring.

-While you may not directly see the benefits of doing your Kegels, you will later on.
 Your body changes greatly after childbirth.
 A strong pelvic floor will help minimise many of these unwanted changes.